CORRIDA

 8. MEDICAL SUPPORT | RESCUE

-– The Organization’s contact number, for emergency purposes, will be printed on the participant’s bib number and must also be saved in advance on the participant’s mobile phone.
+• The emergency number is printed on the race bib and should be saved on your mobile phone.

 9. TIMEOUT | TIME BARRIERS | WITHDRAWAL